ilpy20/langid-go/README.md

 # Starts service locally
 ./langid --serve --port 9008

+# Starts service on an outward-facing interface if one can be discovered
+./langid --serve --remote

 # Starts service and opens the interactive jQuery sandbox demo in your default browser
 ./langid --demo
 ```